-- Teamwork is not really occurring – its more a ‘tell and do’ situation leading to a blame culture and excuse-making.
+- Teamwork is not occurring – it’s more a ‘tell and do’ situation leading to a blame culture and excuse-making.

 - Creativity and innovation are stumped and at a standstill.

-- Overheads increase when you outsource as oppose to multi-task.
+- Overheads increase when you outsource as opposed to multi-task.

 - Productivity becomes sluggish affecting business profits.

-- Ultimately patient satisfaction and experience is affected.
+- Ultimately patient satisfaction and experience are affected.

 Overcoming Excuse Making

-Team motivation is often blamed for these problems when in actual fact it has more to do with efficient delegation of responsibilities within a team.
+Team motivation is often blamed for these problems when in fact it has more to do with an efficient delegation of responsibilities within a team.

 Here are some solutions you might like to consider:

 - Improve the system.
-When the results are not as you require, then it often helps to re-evaluate the system to check for flaws or inconsistencies.
+When the results are not as you require, it often helps to re-evaluate the strategy to check for flaws or inconsistencies.
 You may need to eliminate, recreate or modify the system steps.

 - Regular practice meetings can help to re-align priorities and iron out any problems.
 I recommend 10-15 minute end of day meetings or/and weekly team meetings.
 These meetings are specific to improving current systems as opposed to training.

 - Constant review of your “To Do” priorities can help to discard those aspects no longer needed and rejuvenate those that are essential.
-Therefore it is essential that the business owner continuously looks at their vision, mission and goals to check that you are still on track or whether you need to change direction.
+Therefore it is essential that the business owner continuously looks at their vision, mission and goals to check that they are still on track or whether they need to change direction.
 This spring clean of the manager’s responsibilities can help to keep the “To Do” list current and relevant.